xlab-uiuc/acto/README.md

 It then deploys CassandraDatacenter using the initial CR and generates a transition to insert a key-value pair to CassandraDatacenter's property `spec.additionalServiceConfig.seedService.additionalLabels`.
-This transition triggerred the cass-operator to add the key-value pair to `metadata.labels` of the corresponding SeedService resource.
+This transition triggered the cass-operator to add the key-value pair to `metadata.labels` of the corresponding SeedService resource.
 For the next step, Acto deletes the key-value pair.
 Due to a bug in cass-operator, the deleted key-value pair